Spacial/awesome-csirt/README.md

 * [starshipraider](https://github.com/azonenberg/starshipraider): High performance embedded systems debug/reverse engineering platform
 * [GBA-IDA-Pseudo-Terminal](https://github.com/LanHikari22/GBA-IDA-Pseudo-Terminal): IDAPython tools to aid with analysis, disassembly and data extraction using IDA python commands, tailored for the GBA architecture at some parts
 * [binja-ipython](https://github.com/ernw/binja-ipython): A plugin to integrate an IPython kernel into Binary Ninja.
+* [PySameSame](https://github.com/DissectMalware/PySameSame): This is a python version of samesame repo to generate homograph strings

 ## Frameworks